 HOUSE OF DELEGATES

-4.1 MEMBERS - The House of Delegates of XXSI shall consist of the Group Member Representatives, the Board of Director Members, the committee chairs and coordinators, the Non-Athlete At-Large House Members, and Athlete At-Large House Members appointed or elected [select one].
+4.1 MEMBERS - The House of Delegates of WISI shall consist of the Group Member Representatives, the Board of Director Members, the Coach Representatives, the Non-Athlete At-Large House Members, and Athlete At-Large House Members appointed.

-.1 Group Member Representatives - Each Group Member in good standing shall appoint from its membership a Group Member Representatives and one or more alternates for each.
-The appointment shall be in writing, addressed to the Secretary of XXSI and duly certified by the chief executive officer or secretary of the appointing Group Member.
-The appointing Group Member may withdraw one or more of its Group Member Representatives or one or more of its alternates and substitute a new Group Member Representatives or new alternates by written notice, addressed to the Secretary of XXSI and signed by the chief executive officer or secretary of the appointing Group Member.
-The representatives of any Group Member are not required to be Individual Members of XXSI or USA Swimming.
+.1 Group Member Representatives - Each Group Member in good standing shall appoint from its membership two Group Member Representatives, one which whom must be an athlete, and one or more alternates for each.
+The appointment shall be in writing, addressed to the Secretary of WISI and duly certified by the chief executive officer or secretary of the appointing Group Member.
+The appointing Group Member may withdraw one or more of its Group Member Representatives or one or more of its alternates and substitute new Group Member Representatives or new alternates by written notice, addressed to the Secretary of WISI and signed by the chief executive officer or secretary of the appointing Group Member.
+The representatives of any Group Member are not required to be Individual Members of WISI or USA Swimming.

 .2 Board of Directors - Board of Director Members as designated in Section 5.